Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Abstract

 \section{Abstract}

 Bifurcation phenomena in nonlinear dynamical systems often lead to multiple coexisting stable solutions, particularly in the presence of symmetry breaking.
-Deterministic machine learning models struggle to capture this multiplicity, averaging over solutions and failing to represent lower-symmetry outcomes.
-In this work, we propose a generative framework based on flow matching to model the full probability distribution over bifurcation outcomes.
-Our method enables direct sampling of multiple valid solutions while preserving system symmetries through equivariant modeling.
-We introduce a symmetric matching strategy that aligns predicted and target outputs under group actions, allowing accurate learning in equivariant settings.
-We validate our approach on a range of systems, from toy models to complex physical problems such as buckling beams and the Allen-Cahn equation.
-Our results demonstrate that flow matching significantly outperforms non-probabilistic and variational methods in capturing multimodal distributions and symmetry-breaking bifurcations, offering a principled and scalable solution for modeling multistability in high-dimensional systems.
+Deterministic machine learning models are unable to capture this multiplicity, averaging over solutions and failing to represent lower-symmetry outcomes.
+In this work, we formalize the use of generative AI, specifically flow matching, as a principled way to model the full probability distribution over bifurcation outcomes.
+Our approach builds on existing techniques by combining flow matching with equivariant architectures and an optimal-transport-based coupling mechanism.
+We generalize equivariant flow matching to a symmetric coupling strategy that aligns predicted and target outputs under group actions, allowing accurate learning in equivariant settings.
+We validate our approach on a range of systems, from simple conceptual systems to physical problems such as buckling beams and the Allen--Cahn equation.
+The results demonstrate that the approach accurately captures multimodal distributions and symmetry-breaking bifurcations.
+Moreover, our results demonstrate that flow matching significantly outperforms non-probabilistic and variational methods.
+This offers a principled and scalable solution for modeling multistability in high-dimensional systems.